A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: PROPOSED METHOD

+To summarize, a large size of $ \Delta p_{i} $ implies that one can cheaply obtain several inexact data samples covering a larger subset of the feasible state-space.
+However, as the size of $ \Delta p_{i} $ grows, the approximation error induced by the sensitivity update also increases, as quantified by Theorem~\ref{thm:ErrorBounds}.
+As such Theorem~\ref{thm:ErrorBounds} and Theorem~\ref{thm:NsInfty} establish the trade-off between accuracy and computational cost of generating the training samples.

+\begin{remark}[Sampling] The proposed sensitivity-based data augmentation is not dependent on any particular sampling strategy, and can be used with different sampling strategies as one would have used with approximating the MPC policy without data augmentation.
+For any given sampling strategy, instead of solving all the sampled states exactly, one can instead use the tangential predictor \eqref{Eq:SensitivityUpdate1} at the samples that are within a user-defined neighborhood of an already existing sample.

-The proposed sensitivity-based data augmentation scheme can also be utilized by parameterizing the optimization problem with respect to other time-varying parameters such as exogenous disturbances, or time varying setpoints, in addition to the initial states.
-The proposed approach is also not restricted to the MPC formulation \eqref{Eq:MPC}, but can also be used with other variants of MPC formulation, such as the multistage scenario-based MPC used in \cite{lucia2018deep}.
+\begin{remark}[Setpoint and weights] The proposed sensitivity-based data augmentation is not restricted to parametric NLPs w.r.t. the initial states $ p_{i} = x _{i}$, but can also be utilized by parameterizing the optimization problem with respect to other parameters such as reference trajectories $ x^{sp}_{i} $, MPC tuning parameters such as weights in the cost function $ \omega_{i} $, or measured disturbances $ d_{i} $ in addition to the initial states $ x_{i}$, i.e. $ p_{i} = [x_{i},x^{sp}_{i},\omega_i,d_{i}]^{\mathsf{T}} $. \end{remark}